dimis.org

 This newsletter contains a lie.

+Enjoy it anyway.
+This article is meant to be read on April 1st.
+Which is why it contains a lie.
 Below is a list of ten thoughtful quotes on leadership, creativity and innovation.
 One of them is fake or misattributed.
 Which one?

 FEBRUARY 2018 - THE ART OF SUSPENDING JUDGMENT - A WORKING NORM AND A PERSONAL SKILL